 State Climatology Office - DNR Division of Ecological and Water Resources, St. Paul

-- June was a warm month.
-The preliminary statewide average temperature for June 2020 was 68.2 degrees or three degrees above normal.
-June 2019 was 65.4 degrees or .2 degrees below normal.
-The warmest temperature reported in Minnesota was 102 degrees at Granite Falls on June 7 and the coldest temperature reported for the month was 29 degrees seven miles northwest of Two Harbors on June 13.
+- June was a very warm month.
+The preliminary statewide average temperature for June 2021 was 70.7 degrees or 5.1 degrees above normal.
+June 2021 will likely wind up being the 3rd warmest June on record for Minnesota, behind 1933 and very close to 1988.
+Many cities in western Minnesota saw a max temperature above the century mark.
+The warmest temperature reported in Minnesota was 104 degrees at Granite Falls on June 5 and at Warren on June 7 and the coldest temperature reported for the month was 33 degrees on June 1 at Brimson and on June 22 at Kabetogama in northeast Minnesota.

 Where we stand now: